- Vincent Attard – President, Nature Trust Malta

 - Lianne Mifsud – Executive Secretary, Local Councils Association Malta

 - Professor Charmaine Gauci – Director General / Superintendent of Public Health

 - Konrad Pulé – General Manager, Malta Public TransportThis conference titled

-Additionally, local councils work tirelessly to introduce safe pathways to connect different localities with one another.
-In fact, Ms. Lianne Mifsud highlighted several projects undertaken by local councils whose objective is to take advantage of the relative closeness of certain localities while encouraging more sustainable and greener transportation methods.
+Additionally, Local Councils work tirelessly to introduce safe pathways that typically represent ‘the last mile’.
+Lianne Mifsud highlighted several projects undertaken by such Local Councils whose objective is to exploit the relative closeness of certain localities while encouraging more sustainable and greener transportation methods.
 The panellists also stressed the importance of road safety such that it should act complementary to the required infrastructure.